-What does it really mean to root a brand in culture, and why does it matter?
+What does it really mean to root a brand in culture?

-Clearly I’m not the first brand marketing person to say this, but if you want to build a leading brand in today’s hyper-connected world, you need to look at how to build meaning into your product offering.
-It’s not an exaggeration to say that customers who shop in the premium space want to support brands that resonate with their values; who reflect their identity, and understand the cultural conversations shaping their lives.
-This is where the idea of “rooting a brand in culture” comes in.
-But what does that really mean, and why does it matter?
+Clearly I’m not the first brand marketing person to say this, but if you want to build a leading brand in today’s hyper-connected world, you need to look at how to build meaning into your product offering and brand positioning.
+It’s not an exaggeration to say that customers who shop in the premium space want to support brands that resonate with their values; that align with what they stand for, and that demonstrate an awareness of the cultural conversations shaping their lives.
+This is where the idea of rooting a brand in culture comes in.
+But let’s dig a little deeper and look at how brands can do this.

 Defining culture in brand building